muggy8/improbable/have-and-havenot/rM7jQact.md

 That's why I concluded that this place was likely an outpost of some kind.

-The trees branches seemed to have smooth bark on many areas suggesting that those branches were climbed on often.
+The tree branches here seemed to have smooth bark on many areas suggesting that those branches were climbed on often.

 Shortly after, a group of elves jumped down from the treetops and landed in front of me.